CatChaos8/Endless-Dungeon/README.md

 Hi
-This is a readme so it is cool.
+This is a readme So you should not read it.